ritulS/rituls.github.io/_pages/about.md

 1. Check status by going to the repository settings, in the "GitHub pages" section -->

-I am a masters student at University of Amsterdam and Vrije Universitiet.
-Check
+I am a final year masters student at the University of Amsterdam & Vrije Universitiet.
+Here, I was work with the AtLarge team on Serverless computing supervised by Prof.Alexandru Iosup.
+I spent my summer working on Cross-service inconsistencies & distributed tracing at Inesc-id, Lisbon and was supervised by Prof.Rodrigo Rodrigues and Prof.Joao Garcia.
+During my undergradute I work with Prof.Debayan Gupta at Ashoka University on computer security related research.